andyblarblar/landscape_photo_guide/src/intro.md

 ## What does this guide not cover?

-Discussions on topics such as composition, travel planning, and photo editing are outside the scope of this guide.
+Discussion of topics such as composition, travel planning, and photo editing are outside the scope of this guide.

 ## Required equipment